wonarii/CART210-glossary/glossary.md

 Cultural determinism may not be all determinant, however.
 Often we are pressured into following cultural norms without understanding or recognizing those norms.
 As long as the culture’s coercion remains unconscious, there are few opportunities to act outside of those norms.
 But it’s not entirely unusual for a person to become aware of their cultural coercion, and act in a different way. [^ketner71CD] Would this resistance to cultural expectations also be a culture-bound decision?

-[^feenberg10CD] Feenberg, Andrew and Anne-Marie Feenberg.
+[^feenberg10CD]: Feenberg, Andrew and Anne-Marie Feenberg.
 2010.
-“An Internet of Everything?/Technological and Cultural Determinism - Wikibooks, Open Books for an Open World.”
+“An Internet of Everything?
+Technological and Cultural Determinism". <i>Wikibooks, Open Books for an Open World</i>.
 Accessed January 29, 2024. https://en.wikibooks.org/wiki/An_Internet_of_Everything%3F/Technological_and_Cultural_Determinism.

-[^ketner71CD] Ketner, Kenneth L. 1971.
-“Concerning Cultural Determinism.”
-The Journal of American Folklore 84 (334): 444–46. https://doi.org/10.2307/539639.
+[^ketner71CD]: Ketner, Kenneth L. 1971.
+“Concerning Cultural Determinism.” <i>The Journal of American Folklore</i> 84 (334): 444–46. https://doi.org/10.2307/539639.

 ## Cyberspace